jsickles5/bsi_malaria_project/Predicting_Malaria_Final/README.txt

 Background:

 We are a group of students from the University of Michigan School of Information studying Information Analysis.
-We are working with Abt Associates, a global healtcare consulting firm, on a capstone project to predict malaria outbreak in Nigeria.
+We are working with Abt Associates, a global healthcare consulting firm, on a capstone project to predict malaria outbreak in Nigeria.

 Project Goals and Description: